Last updated on 2025-12-23

 Program overview

-The Bachelor of Arts & Science in Philosophy & Biochemistry is structured to provide a comprehensive education that spans both the humanities and the sciences.
-The program typically has a four-year duration, allowing students to delve deeply into both disciplines.
-Key features of the program structure include:
+The Bachelor of Arts & Science in Philosophy & Biochemistry is designed to provide a comprehensive education over a four-year period.
+The program structure includes:

 Featured Experiences